All new writing is on Substack.

 You Are Your Favorite

 Since I was a kid, I’ve had the sneaking suspicion that I was my favorite.
 Like, of all the humans in the world, I wanted to be me.
 It wasn’t arrogant or egoic, it just felt true—I wanted to be this girl, this woman.
-Alongside this realization, since childhood, have also been massive feelings of not good enough, unworthiness, and even the idea that ‘I am the worst person in the world, just human trash.’
+Alongside this realization, since childhood, there have also been massive feelings of not good enough, unworthiness, and even the idea that ‘I am the worst person in the world, just human trash.’

-These ‘painbody’ thoughts have often overshadowed the deeper truth—the natural love of myself—but the love remained there, underneath the pain.
+These thoughts have often overshadowed the deeper truth—the natural love of myself—but the love remained there, underneath the pain.

-Force Majuere
+Force Majeure

 Body desires are real.
 Painbody ‘desires’ are not.
 But only recently have I been able to grasp what the tangible, embodied desire is when a painbody is active.
-For instance, if my ‘doer’ (based in unworthiness) is active, and I’m ‘achieving’ a lot in a day out of effort, I can see that all that doing isn’t what my body actually wants.
-I get depleted, frustrated, things get glitchy—all signs I’m out of what is true/delicious/real.
+For instance, if my ‘doer’ (based in unworthiness) is active, and I’m ‘achieving’ a lot in a day, out of effort, I can see that all that doing isn’t what my body actually wants.
+I get depleted, and frustrated, and things get glitchy—all signs I’m out of what is true.

 A New Story

 I could also see that there are tons of people on earth that are ‘awakening.’
 This can be a sticky word, but for this essay I want to define it as waking up from the dream of fear on this planet—the dream of separation/us vs them/survival of the fittest/zero sum.
-This dream is nothing but a story, an idea, a play, a game, a program/code.
+This dream is nothing but a story, a play, a game, a program/code.
 But once a writer scribes a code or a story, it’s ‘out there’ and it gets played out over and over again.. until someone writes the new code.

 Built Ins